monstagorilla/ITACoreLibs/how_to_build.md

 ## Known issues

 CMake has a character limit for its build paths.
 This means, that the path to some source files can be too long.
 In these cases CMake will issue a warning.
 If this happens, try to move the top-level source folder up in your directory tree.
 A safe place should be the main drive folder, e.g. `D:\`.

-## Windows with Visual Studio

-This is probably the easiest way to build to build this project on windows.
-One of the benefits, is that it has minimal requirements.

-### Visual Studio version

-- Visual Studio 2019, Version 16.10.4 and above; lower versions will also work.
-  The limiting factor is the bundled CMake version, which should be higher than 3.20.
-  Note, that the **C++ CMake Tools for Windows** have to be installed with Visual Studio ([reference](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160)).

-### Build

-1. Start Visual Studio.
-2. Click on `Continue without code`/`Ohne Code fortfahren`.
-3. `File`/`Datei` -> `Open`/`Öffnen` -> `CMake...`.
-4. Choose the top-level `CMakeLists.txt` file.
-5. Wait till the configuration is finished.
-6. `Build`/`Erstellen` -> `Build all`/`Alle erstellen` or `Install "PROJECT NAME"`/`"PROJECT NAME" installieren`.
-7. And you are done.
-   The build results can be found in `*project_folder*/out/build/*build_configuration*/[Debug|Release|...]` While the install results can be found in `*project_folder*/out/install/*build_configuration*`

 ## General CMake